Sorting & preparing your recycling

 A note about plastic

 The plastic we collect and recycle is mainly food, drink, and household containers of various kinds.
 Please don't put polystyrene, or soft, scrunchable plastic like plastic bags, bubble wrap or food wrap out with your recycling.
 We encourage Wellingtonians to avoid acquiring plastic bags where possible and reuse the ones they do get.
-If you do have surplus plastic bags and other soft plastic, you can drop them in the recycling bins at most local supermarkets and Warehouse stores.
-This service is provided by the industry lobby group The Packaging Forum.
+The soft plastic recycling scheme previously provided by The Packaging Forum is suspended, with plans to resume a sustainable service later in the year.

 |Paper and cardboard